 The following details are published:

 - Taxpayer's name; if the individual is self-employed, his or her business name is shown also

 - Amount of the unpaid taxes concerned (VAT, payroll withholding, employer's health insurance contribution)

 If the taxpayer has a personal protection order, their municipality of domicile is not disclosed on the protest list.

 Payment of a protest-listed debt, cancellation of publication

 When the taxpayer has paid the tax debts published on the Protest List in full, they can request the Tax Administration to notify the agencies the tax debt information was sent to that the debt has been paid.
-Starting 1 December 2022, after information is sent out stating that a debt is paid, the bad credit score record is removed in 30 days.
+After information is sent out stating that a debt is paid, the bad credit score record is removed in 30 days.